Toyota Tundra: Third generation (XK70; 2021)

 The first official photo of the third-generation Tundra was revealed on June 18, 2021.
 The pickup truck was officially unveiled during Motor Bella on September 21, 2021.
 It is built on the body-on-frame GA-F platform.
 On December 3, 2021, production of the vehicle began in San Antonio, Texas.

 The third-generation Tundra is offered with two powertrain options: a 3.4-liter V35A-FTS twin-turbocharged V6 engine producing 348–389 hp and 549–650 Nm of torque, or a hybridized version of the V35A-FTS unit with an electric motor housed within the transmission (marketed as "i-Force Max"), producing a total of 437 hp and 790 Nm of torque.
 Both powertrain options are mated with a Aisin-sourced 10-speed automatic transmission.
-No V8 engine option is offered.
-It also has an updated fully-boxed frame and rear coil or air spring suspension.
+For the first time, no V8 engine option was offered.
+It also had an updated fully-boxed frame and rear coil or air spring suspension.
 The maximum towing capacity and the maximum payload are increased to 12,000 lb and 1940 lb respectively.

 The third-generation Tundra is available in seven trim levels, six of which are carried over from the previous generation: SR, SR5, Limited, Platinum, 1794 Edition, and TRD Pro, as well as a newly-added luxury-oriented Capstone trim.
 SR, SR5, Limited, Platinum, 1794 Edition trims are powered by the regular V35A-FTS engine, while the hybridized unit is available on the Limited and higher trims, and standard on TRD Pro and Capstone trims.
 Four-wheel drive system is also standard on TRD Pro and Capstone trims.

 The Tundra is available in two cab styles, both offering four front-hinged doors: Double Cab (SR, SR5, and Limited only) with either a 6.5 or 8 ft pickup box, and CrewMax (all trims) with either a 5.5 or 6.5 ft pickup box (the latter being newly-introduced for the Tundra).
 A 2-door regular cab model is not offered.
 A TRD Off-Road Package can be added onto all Tundra trims except SR, Platinum, TRD Pro, and Capstone.

-For the 2023 model year, the SX package became available on the SR5 model with a 6.5 foot bed on the Double Cab and 5.5 foot foot bed on the CrewMax.
+In 2022, for the 2023 model year, the SX package became available on the SR5 model with a 6.5 foot bed on the Double Cab and 5.5 foot foot bed on the CrewMax.

+In 2023, for the 2024 model year, a new "Terra" color became available only for the TRD Pro trim.

+In 2024, for the 2025 model year, the TRD Rally Package became available on all trim levels, and a new "Mudbath" color was available only for the TRD Pro trim.

+In 2025, for the 2026 model year, a new "Wave Maker" color became available only for the TRD Pro trim.